mohibulhasan/Network-SystemAdmin-CA-01/readme.md

 Our project is organized to keep things clean and manageable.
 Here's a quick look at the main directories and their contents:

-Here is a comprehensive and detailed README.md file, updated with explanations and specifics directly from the files you provided (playbook.yml, nginx.conf, docker-compose.yml, main.yml, hosts.ini, terraform-main.tf, terraform-variables.tf, and terraform-versions.tf).
+Here is a comprehensive and detailed README.md file, updated with explanations and specifics directly from the files we provided (playbook.yml, nginx.conf, docker-compose.yml, main.yml, hosts.ini, terraform-main.tf, terraform-variables.tf, and terraform-versions.tf).

-This README.md is designed to be placed at the root of your GitHub repository and will serve as the primary documentation for your project.
+This README.md is designed to be placed at the root of my GitHub repository and will serve as the primary documentation for my project.

 Markdown